 Donje Bare Lake, Mt.
 ZelengoraDonje Bare, Tjentište, Bosnia and Herzegovina

 A priceless view from Borić Viewpoint

 A beautiful 400 meters long path through the meadows and forests of Mt.
-Zelengora will lead you to edge of the Sutjeska River canyon.
-This wild river has carved a fabulous canyon in the midst of National Park, the canyon that naturally separates Mt.
+Zelengora will lead you to the edge of the Sutjeska River canyon.
+This wild river has carved a fabulous canyon amid National Park, which naturally separates Mt.
 Zelengora from Mt.
 Maglić and Mt.
 Volujak.
 After a pleasant and short walk, you will reach the Borić Viewpoint.
-Nested in-between the peaks Šiljevica and Planinica, this viewpoint is located on 1475 m above the sea level.
+Nested between the peaks Šiljevica and Planinica, this viewpoint is located 1475 m above sea level.
 Even though surrounded by two higher peaks, the position of Borić Viewpoint dominates the sharp slope.
 From here, you can see the entire Sutjeska canyon, but also many mountains - Maglić, Volujak, Vučevo, Dragoš Sedlo, Prijevor, as well as Perućica Rainforest and the remnants of old towns Vratar, Vratac and Kosman.
 The breathtaking view that opens in front of your eyes leaves everyone speechless.
 After taking countless photos here, I am convinced you will agree that the view of European Yosemite from an eagle’s perspective is priceless.

 Borić Viewpoint, National Park SutjeskaPlaninica, Tjentište, Bosnia and Herzegovina

 We recommend to book your stays in Republika Srpska in advance as it can get booked up quickly during certain periods.
 If you use this link, you pay the same price and we get a small commission - thanks for your support!